SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 python3 scripts/data_creation/dataset_creation.py --number_of_equations NumberOfEquations --no-debug #Replace NumberOfEquations with the number of equations you want to generate
 ```

 After this command you will have a folder named **data/raw_data/NumberOfEquations** containing .h5 files.
 By default, each of this h5 files contains a maximum of 5e4 equations.
-The equation generator scripts are based on [https://github.com/facebookresearch/SymbolicMathematics]

 ### Raw test dataset generation